sranam/Ready-Made-Basic-HTML-Template/README.md

 yourself.

-* As far as possible, the front-end files are kept in a directory named assets.
-It is intended to keep

-the root directory neat and clear for back-end files.

 * Themeforest standard coding.
 Developers can use it for their Themeforest project.

+* As far as possible, the front-end files are kept in a directory named assets.
+It is intended that the

+root directory remains neat and clear for back-end files.